dimitri-yatsenko/datajoint-book/book/20-concepts/04-workflows.md

 **Tuple as Proposition**: Each row (tuple) is a specific set of attribute values that asserts a true proposition for the predicate.
 For example, if a table's predicate is "Employee $x$ works on Project $y$," the row `(Alice, P1)` asserts the truth: "Employee Alice works on Project P1."

 **Functional Dependencies between Attributes**: The core concept is the functional dependency: attribute `A` functionally determines attribute `B` (written `A → B`) if knowing the value of `A` allows you to determine the unique value of `B`.
 For example, the attribute `department` functionally determines the attribute `department_chair` because knowing the department name allows you to determine the unique name of the department chair.
 Functional dependencies are helpful for reasoning about the structure of the database and for performing queries.

-Then the database can be viewed as a collection of predicates and a mininmal complete set of true propositions from which all other true propositions can be derived.
+Then the database can be viewed as a collection of predicates and a minimal complete set of true propositions from which all other true propositions can be derived.
 Data queries are viewed as logical inferences using the rules of predicate calculus. *Relational algebra* and *relational calculus* provide set of operations that can be used to perform these inferences.
 Under the Closed World Assumption (CWA), the database is assumed to contain all true propositions and all other propositions are assumed to be false.
 CWA is a simplifying assumption that allows us to reason about the data in the database in a more precise way.

 Then the question of database design is to choose a minimal complete set of true propositions from which all other true propositions can be effectively derived.
 This is the problem of *database normalization*, a collection of design principles—called *normal forms*—that ensure data integrity and maintainability and makes databases more amenable to analysis and inference.

 SQL—the primary language for defining and querying relational databases—is based on the mathematical semantics of the relational model.
 However, in practice, even most experienced database programmers hardly rely on the mathematical semantics of the relational model.
 Educational materials typically use more intuitive design methodologies and then teach how to translate the conceptual design into SQL.

 ### Limitations